Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 How does blockchain benefit HELOC borrowers?

-What is a blockchain HELOC?
-It’s a home equity line of credit that uses blockchain technology to store and transmit records of the transaction, verify paperwork, exchange data, and more.
+A blockchain HELOC is a home equity line of credit that uses blockchain technology to store and transmit records of transactions, verify paperwork, exchange data, and more.

 These types of HELOCs can benefit borrowers in several ways.